 - Ready-to-use, individual, built-in electrode pairs

-There is only 2 µL of liquid surrounding the cell patched in a QPlate 8 recording plate.
-When the next liquid is introduced, the exchange happens wholly and quickly to ensure precise control over the cell’s micro-environment.
+Only 2 µL of liquid surrounding the cell is patched in a QPlate 8 recording plate.
+The exchange happens wholly and quickly when the next liquid is introduced to ensure precise control over the cell’s microenvironment.
 This is important for studying the ion channel’s kinetics and preventing desensitization due to over-exposure to higher-than-wanted concentrations.
-The latter will happen in an open-well architecture where you rely on an in-well dilution to occur in an uncontrolled manner.
+The latter will happen in an open-well architecture where you rely on an in-well dilution to occur uncontrolled.